 Yes, even teaching, which some may argue isn’t at all based in psychology, can have a psychological focus.
 Motivating young people can be difficult, as can creating a lesson which is appropriate for all abilities and ages.
 This focus on inclusion and teamwork absolutely fits into working in mental health, especially adolescent mental health.
 Educational Psychology is a field for a reason after all.

-All volunteers on our placements abroad teach for at least three of their eight weekly projects to hone their communication and presentation skills as well as to work closely with the youth in both Sri Lanka and in Bali.
-We feel that these projects benefit the volunteers as much as the service users and we find that although at first volunteers may be slightly reluctant to step into the classroom, by the end of their placement they often report back that these projects were among their favourites.
+All volunteers on our placements abroad teach for at least three of their weekly projects to hone their communication and presentation skills as well as to work closely with the youth in both Sri Lanka and in Bali.
+We know that these projects benefit the volunteers as much as the service users, and we find that although at first volunteers may be slightly nervous to step into the classroom, they often report back that this work experience was their favourite.

 Working in a cross-cultural environment exposes you to complex cultural norms and unfamiliar societal structures, some of which will be very much at odds with your own belief system.
-Working without judgement and considering that there isn’t always just one way of doing things improves your problem solving skills and also increases empathy for others who think differently to yourself.
+Working without judgement and considering that there isn’t always just one way of doing things improves your problem-solving skills and also increases empathy for others who think differently to yourself.

 As you may have noticed, our idea of “relevant” experience is quite varied and we suggest you try your hand at a few different things and see what you enjoy the most.
 Don’t feel like you have to commit to a future without testing it a bit first.
 We love hearing from previous volunteers who contact us letting us know that they are changing their focus to teaching or to SEN after they finish their work experience abroad with us.